-For 645S Insertion Types:
+For 645i Insertion Types:

-- 1. Determine lateral position on the pipe. - 2.
-Determine radial position of probe, if moisture or condensation is present in the gas. - 3.
-Verify sensor installation depth. - 4.
-Determine sensor orientation in relation to sensor length and direction of flow. - 5.
-Determine if the display orientation must be changed. - 6.
-Ensure proper tightening of compression fitting for mounting meter.
+- 1. Determine lateral position on the pipe - 2.
+If moisture or condensation may be present in the gas, consider the radial orientation of the probe.
+See figure 2.2 - 3.
+Verify sensor installation depth - 4.
+Determine sensor orientation in relation to sensor length and direction of flow - 5.
+Determine if the display orientation must be changed - 6.
+Ensure proper tightening of compression fitting for mounting meter

-For 745S Inline Types:
+For 745i Inline Types:

-- 1. Determine lateral position on the pipe. - 2.
-Ensure the correct flow body orientation in relation to direction of flow in pipe. - 3.
-Determine if the display orientation must be changed. - 4.
-Ensure proper tightening of compression fitting for mounting meter.
+- 1. Determine lateral position on the pipe - 2.
+Flow body orientation in relation to direction of flow in pipe - 3.
+Changing the display orientation. - 4.
+Proper tightening of compression fitting